-Do you wonder why people aren’t reading all that great info you posted on your website?
+Do you wonder if people are reading all that great info you posted on your website?
 Maybe it’s too wordy or too much info too soon, and their brains turn off.
 There are times to be brief, and times to elaborate.
 What is the sweet spot?

 Here are the basics on when to say more or when to say less.